-The idea of student loan debt can be pretty terrifying — especially considering the average 2016 college graduate left school owing more than $37,000 for their education.
+The idea of student loan debt can be pretty terrifying — especially considering the average student loan debt for a college graduate in 2016 was nearly $40,000

-For the 2016-17 academic year, here’s how much it costs to attend college:
+Here’s how much it costs to attend college, on average:

 - Public Two-Year College (in-district students): $3,440

 The harsh reality is that the price of higher education is continuing to increase year after year.